andresebr/kumodd/README.md

 ## Caveats

-Google Drive permits duplicate file names within a folder, whereas Unix and Windows filesystems generally refuse it.
+Google Drive permits duplicate file names within a folder, whereas Unix and Windows file systems generally refuse it.
 Duplicates within a folder cause missing files and mismatching metadata.
 As it stands, Kumodd does not export directly to a logical forensic image format, which would resolve this.

 Downloading native Google Apps docs, sheets and slides is much slower than non-native files, because format conversion to PDF of LibreOffice is required.

-Validation is limited to available data.
-Native Google Apps and certain PDF files do not provide a MD5 digest.
-Last Modify time is the only reliable file system time stamp.
-To detect changes, kumod compares the MD5, file size and Last Modify time.
-If any of these differ from Google Drive's metadata, kumodd will download and update the file and YAML metadata.

 Using an HTTP proxy on Windows does not work due to unresolved issues with python 3's httplib2.